Youth Infinity

-Enhanced Step-Up is a 12-month casework and counselling programme for students at risk of dropping out of school and youths who are out of school.
-Issues explored in the sessions with the youths and parents include underage smoking, negative peer influence, mental health, and vocational training.
+The 12-month casework and counselling programme helps students at risk of dropping out or who have dropped out of school.
+Through the casework sessions and counselling for troubled youth, we journey with youths and their parents towards tackling issues like underage smoking, negative peer influence, mental health, and vocational training.

 Triage

-The Triage system aims to assist in the early identification and diversion of youth offenders from the criminal justice system for upstream work.
-The Triage Officer will conduct an interview with the youths and their parents to assess their risk of re-offending and identify their support systems to determine appropriate intervention.
-The triage interview also serves as a touch point for early detection of social issues faced by the family.
+This system aims helps to identify and divert youth offenders from the criminal justice system through upstream work by conducting interviews with the youths and their parents to assess their risk of re-offending and identify their support systems to determine appropriate intervention.

-Theft Intervention Programme is a 4-month specialised treatment group programme for youths who committed repeated theft offences.
-This programme aims to address the youths’ theft behaviours by increasing their empathy towards the victims of their behaviours and intrinsic motivation to remain a theft-free lifestyle.
+The 4-month specialised treatment group programme supports youths who commit repeated theft offences.
+This at-risk teen programme aims to address the their behaviours by increasing empathy towards victims and addressing their intrinsic motivations to maintain a theft-free lifestyle.

 Guidance Programme-PAST (GP-PAST)

-The GP-PAST programme is a supplementary programme designed for low-risk youth aged 12 to 18 years who have committed sexual offences.
-The programme builds upon the core modules of Guidance Programme with addition of offence-specific modules to target risk factors associated with sexual offending.
+GP-PAST is designed for low-risk youth aged 12 to 18 years who have committed sexual offences and builds upon the core modules of the Guidance Programme with the addition of offence-specific modules to target risk factors associated with sexual offending.

 Specialised Programmes